-During this same timeframe, my brother had successfully started his own backyard organic garden.
+During this same timeframe, Asher had successfully started his own backyard “organic garden”.
 Organic, in its purest form, loosely means no sprays, no chemicals, and using tried and true natural agricultural methods with little waste.
 For Asher, this meant no need to spend money on sprays and chemicals.

 Things escalated quickly in the backyard garden and it was difficult at times to tell if there was any produce or if the larger than life weeds grew and mutated from feeding off the unassuming veggies.
 At any rate, with a little bit of digging he did manage a decent crop and I enjoyed some of the best tomatoes and peppers in recent memory.
 Most importantly, Asher’s thumb was now a brilliant shade of green and the sky was the limit for what all he wanted to grow.
 Unbeknownst to us, Asher and Ana had been casually discussing what to grow in 2013.
 He was ready to venture into fruit and everyone agreed that it would be really neat to grow a few vines of grapes in the backyard.